HC grants interim bail to accused in Rs 55-crore Dhirendra Brahmachari ashram land case - The Tribune

 Gurugram Deputy Commissioner-cum-Registrar Amit Khatri then withdrew permission for manual registration.
 Information in this regard was directed to be conveyed as early as possible to Wazirabad Sub-Registrar.
 But the sale deed was manually registered, in spite of withdrawing the permission.
 Consideration was not paid even though the consideration stated in the sale deed was Rs 55 crore to be paid through 29 cheques.

-Justice Jain added the State counsel “very fairly” submitted that the petitioner’s condition was deteriorating.
-“In light of it, the petitioner is granted the concession of interim bail for six weeks… the petitioner shall surrender back on July 14 before 5 pm,” the Bench concluded.
+Justice Jain added that the state counsel “very fairly” submitted that the petitioner’s condition was deteriorating.
+“In light of it, the petitioner is granted the concession of interim bail for six weeks… The petitioner shall surrender back on July 14 before 5 pm,” the Bench concluded.

 Unlock Exclusive Insights with The Tribune Premium